 Some areas, notably Toronto, Ont., Canada, pushed for better cardiac emergency field care.
 There, Medic One was a single ambulance that had a “portable” defibrillator for cardiac calls.
 The machine was operated by a hospital intern, and it meant bringing the patient to the ambulance, since the defibrillator was powered by lead-acid car batteries — it weighed 100 pounds.

 But what about true paramedicine for civilians — comprehensive emergency care from trauma to childbirth to medical emergencies including, yes, cardiac incidents?
 Where and when did it start, and how?
 The location was unlikely: Pittsburgh, Pa.
-And you probably haven’t heard of the very first squad of paramedics, since the the squad — even its history — was buried.
+And you probably haven’t heard of the very first squad of paramedics, since the squad — even its history — was deliberately buried.

 Putting Together the Pieces